-Mango website Other websites Press advertising Employees Schools & universities Employment fairs 45% 47% 1% 5% 1% 1%
+Mango Websites Other Websites Pres advertising Schools & universities Employment fairs 45% 48% 5% 1% 1%

 We also support students from different centres and universities, completing their training via work experience in the different departments of our organisation.
 In this regard, Mango is committed to the incorporation of interns as a recruitment process.
-During 2009, 181 interns were recruited both at our headquarters and in our stores in Spain.
-9% of interns who completed their practical training last year were recruited by the company In 2009, there were 100 collaborating schools, including business schools, design schools, national and international universities, high schools, etc.
+During 2010, 211 interns were recruited both at our headquarters and in our stores in Spain.
+28% of interns who completed their practical training last year were recruited by the company.
+In 2010, there were 100 collaborating schools, including business schools, design schools, national and international universities, high schools, etc.